nephio-project/nephio/controllers/pkg/git/github/README.md

 ## How It Works

-1. **Initialization**: The client retrieves GitHub App credentials from the Kubernetes secret
+1. **Initialization**: The client retrieves credentials from the Kubernetes secret
+   - Personal Access Token for GitHub API operations
+   - GitHub App credentials (App ID, Installation ID, Private Key) for token generation
+2. **Regular Operations**: Uses the Personal Access Token for all standard GitHub API calls (create repo, get user info, etc.)
+3. **Installation Token Generation**: When `CreateAccessToken()` is called:
-2. **JWT Generation**: Creates a JWT signed with the private key, valid for 10 minutes
+   - Generates a JWT signed with the GitHub App's private key (valid 10 minutes)
-3. **Installation Token**: Exchanges the JWT for an installation access token via GitHub API
+   - Exchanges the JWT for an installation access token via GitHub API
-4. **API Operations**: Uses the installation token for all GitHub API operations
-5. **Token Generation**: `CreateAccessToken()` generates new installation tokens on-demand (valid 1 hour)
+   - Returns the installation token (valid 1 hour)
-6. **Token Lifecycle**: Installation tokens expire automatically after 1 hour and cannot be explicitly deleted
+4. **Token Lifecycle**: Installation tokens expire automatically after 1 hour and cannot be explicitly deleted

 ## Token Management